cloudmesh/client/_sources/man/man.txt

                        [--flavor=FLAVOR]
                        [--add]
         cluster delete NAME
+        cluster setup NAME [--username]
+        cluster inventory NAME

     Description:
         with the help of the cluster command you can create a number of virtual machines that are integrated in a named virtual cluster.
         You will be able to login between the nodes of the virtual cluster while using public keys.

+        cluster setup NAME
+          sets up the keys between the cluster node as well as the machine that executes the cm command

+        cluster inventory NAME
+          creates an inventory.txt file to be used by ansible in the current directory

+        cluster create NAME
+           creates the virtual machines used for the cluster

+        cluster list NAME
+           lists selected details of the vms for the cluster

+        cluster delete NAME
+            remove the cluster and its VMs

     Examples:
         cluster list